-NHS Birmingham and Solihull Clinical Commissioning Group is one of the largest clinically-led commissioning organisations in England.
+NHS Birmingham and Solihull Integrated Care Board is one of the largest clinically-led commissioning organisations in England.
 It was officiated by NHS England on 1st April 2018, following a merger of NHS Birmingham Cross City CCG, NHS Birmingham South Central CCG and NHS Solihull CCG.

-The CCG commissions health services for a population of 1.4 million, 170 different GP practices, and over 1,700 GPs (including trainees, registrars and locums).
+The ICB commissions health services for a population of 1.4 million, 170 different GP practices, and over 1,700 GPs (including trainees, registrars and locums).

-We spoke to Pat Phillips, Senior Commissioning Manager – Planned Care, about the CCG’s innovative teledermatology services which are now proving perfect for the sudden need for remote consultations.
+We spoke to Pat Phillips, Senior Commissioning Manager – Planned Care, about the ICB’s innovative Teledermatology services which are now proving perfect for the sudden need for remote consultations.

-Currently GP and Hospital Dermatology Clinicians are asking patients take their own clinical photos and send these to their GP or Hospital by email to a secure email system.
-To ensure patients take images that are of a high quality, Consultant Connect has provided the CCG with a “A guide to taking the best photographs for teledermatology – for patients”.
+Currently, GP and hospital dermatology clinicians are asking patients to take their own clinical photos and send these to their GP or hospital by email to a secure email system.
+To ensure patients take images that are of high quality, Consultant Connect has provided the CCG with a ‘‘guide to taking the best photographs for teledermatology – for patients’.
 GPs send this guide to patients by email before requesting that they take the photos required.
-These photos are then reviewed using the CCG’s innovative teledermatology pathways which have been established for both Adults and Paediatrics.
+These photos are then reviewed using the ICB’s innovative Teledermatology pathways which have been established for both Adults and Paediatrics.

 Paediatric Dermatology – how the service started and why out-of-area paediatric resources are being used

-With many clinicians retiring and Dermatologists leaving the profession, the CCG was left with no choice but to close a local hospital Paediatric Dermatology service.
+With many clinicians retiring and dermatologists leaving the profession, the ICB was left with no choice but to close a local hospital Paediatric Dermatology service.
 They asked Consultant Connect to help provide a solution.
-Soon a pilot was set up to provide GPs in NHS Birmingham and Solihull CCG with out-of-area paediatric dermatology advice from Guy’s and St Thomas’ NHS Foundation Trust in South East London.
+Soon a pilot was set up to provide GPs in NHS Birmingham and Solihull ICB with out-of-area paediatric dermatology advice from Guy’s and St Thomas’ NHS Foundation Trust in South East London.

 70% of all requests have been managed with Advice and Guidance being given back to the requester (avoiding unnecessary hospital visits), and that can be either a GP or the advanced nurse practitioners in the practice.